vacationlabs/haskell-webapps/CONTRIBUTIONS.md

 # Higher order design goals

 ## General principles
-* Making nonsensical states non-representible in the domain model. eg. product can have only two type -- physical and digital.
+* Make nonsensical states non-representible in the domain model. eg. product can have only two type -- physical and digital.
 Status can have only few values.
 Basically a lot of ADT usage.
-* Lifting more invariants to the type-level
+* Lift more invariants to the type-level.
-* Unit tests
-* Controller tests
-* Integration tests
+* Investigate how testing is (or could be) done in the various domains, re-interpreting the type of test commonly used in web development (Unit, Controller, Integration tests) if necessary, to write them in idiomatic ways.
+* Create documentation for successful workflows/techniques.

 ## Database domain